aspose-font/Aspose.Font-Documentation/net/developer-guide/working-with-truetype-and-opentype-fonts/glyphs-and-metrics/_index.md

 ## **Get Font Metrics**
 Font metrics contain information such as `Ascender`, `Descender`, `TypoAscender`, `TypoDescender` and `UnitsPerEm`.
 Aspose.Font for .NET API can read the Font Metrics information from the TrueType Font file using the following sample code.

-{{< gist "aspose-font" "10f0e5f274b436379dbc8fd4fb183fc5" "Examples-Aspose.Font.Examples-WorkingWithTrueTypeAndOpenTypeFonts-GetFontMetrics-1.cs" >}}
+{{< gist "aspose-com-gists" "10f0e5f274b436379dbc8fd4fb183fc5" "Examples-Aspose.Font.Examples-WorkingWithTrueTypeAndOpenTypeFonts-GetFontMetrics-1.cs" >}}

 ## **Detect Latin Symbols**
 Aspose.Font for .NET lets you detect Latin Symbols from TrueType font files.
 This can be achieved using the following sample code.

  * Load the Font file using FontFileDefinition
  * Decode the GlyphId using the DecodeToGid() method
- {{< gist "aspose-font" "10f0e5f274b436379dbc8fd4fb183fc5" "Examples-Aspose.Font.Examples-WorkingWithTrueTypeAndOpenTypeFonts-DetectLatinSymbolsSupport-1.cs" >}}
+ {{< gist "aspose-com-gists" "10f0e5f274b436379dbc8fd4fb183fc5" "Examples-Aspose.Font.Examples-WorkingWithTrueTypeAndOpenTypeFonts-DetectLatinSymbolsSupport-1.cs" >}}

 ## **Extract License Restrictions**
 Use Aspose.Font for .NET API to extract licensing restrictions from font files.
 Fonts can have licensing information embedded into these in one of the following modes.